 Unlike bankruptcy and foreclosure, short sale is not reported on a credit history.
 Because there is no specific reporting item, short sales are reflected in the loan being reported as “paid in full” or as “settled.”
 However, a short sale can still significantly affect your credit score, sometimes by as much as 160 points if a homeowner is at least 59 days late on payments.
 The impact on a credit score can be lessened if you do not miss any payments and the loan is reported as “paid in full.”

 Like foreclosure, home lenders are hesitant to lend immediately following a short sale with some choosing not to lend again for two years.
 If a person was up-to-date with payments, however, lenders may view them as less of a risk and agree to a loan or mortgage, but with a higher interest rate.
 The ultimate effects on obtaining a loan depends on the individual financial circumstances, such as if the debtor filed bankruptcy with the short sale, if he or she have other past due debts, and when the debtor put their house up for short sale.

 Often, life events happen that are beyond a person’s control.
-However, there are ways to begin rebuilding credit after filing for bankruptcy or after a short sale or foreclosure.
-At Juras Law Firm, attorney Irena Juras works with individuals, couples, families and businesses to provide bankruptcy assistance.
+However, there are ways to begin rebuilding credit after bankruptcy discharge or after a short sale or foreclosure.
+At the Juras Law Firm, Phoenix bankruptcy attorney Irena Juras works with individuals, couples, families and businesses to provide bankruptcy assistance.
 She regularly provides counsel and guidance through debt reduction and rebuilding credit.
-Call 480-425-2009 or contact Juras Law Firm via email to schedule a FREE CONSULTATION.
+Call 480-425-2009 or contact Juras Law Firm via email to schedule a CONSULTATION.